 - The federal Pell Grant is generally awarded to undergraduate students with financial need who have not earned a bachelor's degree.
-Pell Grants for the 2022-2023 school year range from \$672 to \$6,895 per year.
+Pell Grants for the 2023-2024 school year range from \$767 to \$7,395 per year.
 A student's Expected Family Contribution (EFC) from the FAFSA will determine whether or not they are eligible and how much they will receive.
 If a student is eligible, they will be notified of the full-time award amount, but the amount actually paid will depend on whether they are enrolled fulltime or part-time, and whether they attend for a full academic year or less. - The Federal Supplemental Educational Opportunity Grant (FSEOG) is a smaller grant that is awarded to students with the greatest financial need (lowest EFC).
-Limited funds are provided by the Federal Government and are awarded by the SCC Financial Aid Office to both full-time and part-time students. - The North Carolina Community College Grant is a program established by the North Carolina General Assembly to help meet the educational costs of attending a community college.
+Limited funds are provided by the Federal Government and are awarded by the SCC Financial Aid Office to both full-time and part-time students. - The North Carolina Scholarship is a program established by the North Carolina General Assembly to help meet the educational costs of attending a community college.
 To be considered for this grant, a student must be a North Carolina resident for tuition purposes and enrolled at least half-time (6 credit hours per semester).
-A student's EFC will determine whether or not he is eligible and how much he will receive. - The North Carolina Education Lottery Scholarship (ELS) is a need-based scholarship, and the student's EFC will determine whether or not he is eligible and how much he will receive.
-The student must be a North Carolina resident for tuition purposes, and be enrolled at least half-time (6 credit hours per semester).
-There is no additional application process for this award; filing the FAFSA will submit the student's name for consideration for this funding.
+A student's EFC will determine whether or not he is eligible and how much he will receive.